Scroll to top

 What is a notary public?

-By definition, a notary public is a qualified legal professional that has been trained and has a qualification in legalising and authenticating a range of legal documents for use internationally.
-A notary public in the UK practices the authentication and certification of documents and specifically signatures, to ensure these are legalised for use abroad.
-They act as an impartial, legal witness to certify the use of documents.
+By definition, a notary public is a qualified legal professional who has been trained and qualified in legalising and authenticating a range of legal documents for use internationally.
+A notary public in the UK practices the authentication and certification of documents and specifically signatures to ensure these are legalised for use abroad.
+They act as an impartial legal witness to certify the use of documents.

-A notary is a specialised legal profession and only those who are qualified and registered are able to claim and use the term ‘notary’.
-Many notaries are also qualified solicitors and the rules notaries must abide by are similar to those for solicitors, however, this is not a requirement as being a notary is a completely separate profession.
+A notary is a specialised legal professional, and only those who are qualified and registered can claim and use the term ‘notary’.
+Many notaries are also qualified solicitors, and the rules by which notaries must abide by are similar to those for solicitors, however, this is not a requirement as being a notary is a completely separate profession.

 What is a solicitor?

-By definition, a solicitor in the UK is a legal practitioner who advises clients on the required plan of legal action in relation to issues presented to them.
-Unlike a notary who works impartially and independently to their clients, a solicitor works closely with their clients to advise on specific matters and usually specialises in a certain area of law such as family or business.
+By definition, a solicitor in the UK is a legal practitioner who advises clients on the required plan of legal action concerning issues presented to them.
+Unlike a notary, who works impartially and independently to their clients, a solicitor works closely with their clients to advise on specific matters and usually specialises in a certain area of law, such as family or business.
 Qualified solicitors can practice privately, commercially, for the government or in court.

 Can solicitors provide notary services?